ChrisKotsis/zorro-docs-mirror/zorro-docs-output/docs/126_shift.md

 ### Remarks

-*   The functions can be used to shift static or dynamic series under certain conditions or in a [tick](089_tick_tock.md) or [tock](089_tick_tock.md) function.
+*   The functions can be used to shift static series or var arrays conditionally or in a [tick](089_tick_tock.md) or [tock](089_tick_tock.md) function.
 Dynamic series are otherwise automatically shifted at any time frame.

 ### Example: